CosmosOS/Cosmos/Docs/articles/Kernel/Network.md

 **Your FTP client must enable active mode**.
 Since in Active Mode the server has to open TCP connections, **your computer firewall must be disabled** to accept incoming connection.
 An FTP connection is made of two TCP sockets.
 One for control connection (as a textual protocol) and one for data transmission.
 Data transmission sockets can be opened by the client (if it is in Passive Mode) or by the server (if in Active Mode).
 The Passive Mode is not supported yet due to current Cosmos TCP and multithreading limitation.

+### Installation

+Install CosmosFtpServer package into your Cosmos kerne.
+For more information see [CosmosFTP readme](https://github.com/CosmosOS/CosmosFtp).

-FTP client configuration (plain FTP, Anonymous):
+### FTP client configuration (plain FTP, Anonymous):

 ![FTP client configuration](https://user-images.githubusercontent.com/18724279/121685499-4c71f380-cac0-11eb-8d08-6db1c0096e68.png)